Saravanan460/youtube-downloader/README.md

 ```

-Crucial Detail: You must wrap your script path in quotes!
+⚠️ **Crucial Detail:** You must wrap your script path in quotes!
 If your project folder has a space in its name (like youtube downloader), Windows will stop reading at the space, fail to find the file, and instantly crash.

 4. Click **Next**, name the shortcut "Media Downloader", and hit **Finish**.